shengchenyang/AyugeSpiderTools/README_en.md

 with `poetry add kafka-python==x.x.x` (try not to use `poetry update kafka-python`).
 After ensuring that the test is working properly, you can package the modified library with `poetry build` for use.

+> Other ways to customize scrapy projects

+The project can be customized through `cookiecutter`, please refer to the [LazyScraper](https:github.comshengchenyangLazyScraper) project.

 **I hope that this project can provide guidance for you when you encounter scenarios where you need to extend the functionality of Scrapy.**